 Mirocco LED Floor Lamp

 Whereas this seems like a simple look, think again.
-If you’re looking for a floor lamp to light up your living room, study or bedroom, this is the one.
-This Miroco adjustable color and brightness lighting has three options: standard white (perfect for reading), warm yellow/orange hue (good mood) and cool blue-white tone (relaxing).
+If you're looking for a floor lamp to light up your living room, study, or bedroom, this is the one.
+This Miroco adjustable color and brightness lighting have three options: standard white (perfect for reading), warm yellow/orange hue (good mood), and cool blue-white tone (relaxing).